 What type of pain occurs with Parkinson’s disease?

-The types of pain associated with Parkinson’s include: aching or burning pain from muscles or skeleton, sharp pain from a nerve or nerve root, numbness or “pins and needles” pain also radiating from a nerve or nerve root, pulsing or aching pain that results from tightness or ongoing twisting and writhing movements (dyskinesia), restlessness caused from akathisia, and sudden, sharp burning pain that occurs for no known reason.
+The types of pain associated with Parkinson’s include: aching or burning pain from muscles or skeleton, sharp pain from a nerve or nerve root, numbness or “pins and needles” pain also radiating from a nerve or nerve root, pulsing or aching pain that results from tightness or ongoing twisting and writhing movements (Abnormal, involuntary body movements that can appear as jerking, fidgeting, twisting and turning movements; frequently caused by dopaminergic medications to treat Parkinson’s.), restlessness caused from akathisia, and sudden, sharp burning pain that occurs for no known reason.

 What drug treatments are commonly prescribed for pain?

-Dopamine agonists are often the neurologist’s first weapon to alleviate Parkinson’s-related pain.
-Levodopa is used to treat many types of pain due to Parkinson’s because it treats the motor symptoms such as rigidity and dystonia that are causing them.
+A chemical messenger (neurotransmitter) that regulates movement and emotions. agonists are often the neurologist’s first weapon to alleviate Parkinson’s-related pain.
+Levodopa is used to treat many types of pain due to Parkinson’s because it treats the motor symptoms such as rigidity and A disorder in which muscles contract uncontrollably, causing abnormal movements and postures; can be very painful. that are causing them.
 Other medicines called analgesics can also be used to treat pain.
 When talking with your doctor, it is critical to let her know about all of the medications you are taking– including over the counter drugs, herbs, vitamins and mineral supplements.
 Without complete information, your doctor may prescribe a drug that could have serious adverse effects.